20+ Payment Reminder Letter Templates & Samples (PDF)

 Mention the extra fees for late payment in the 2nd paragraph

-Include payment detail and the deadline in the third paragraph
+Include payment details and the deadline in the third paragraph

 Write your bank details with a method that the customer will use for payment.
 Also, include the timeframe within which the customer made the payment.